HTTP-RPC/Kilo/README.md

         return new BeanAdapter(statistics);
     }

-Although the values are actually stored in the strongly typed `Statistics` class instance, the adapter makes the data appear as a map, allowing it to be returned to the caller as a JSON object.
+Although the values are actually stored in the strongly typed `Statistics` object, the adapter makes the data appear as a map, allowing it to be returned to the caller as a JSON object.

+### List and Map Adapters

+TODO Discuss BeanAdapter#adapt() (see Javadoc)

+TODO Discuss nested Bean properties

 ## ResultSetAdapter Class
 The `ResultSetAdapter` class allows the result of a SQL query to be efficiently returned from a service method.
 This class implements the `List` interface and makes each row in a JDBC result set appear as an instance of `Map`, rendering the data suitable for serialization to JSON by `RequestDispatcherServlet`.
 It also implements the `AutoCloseable` interface, to ensure that the underlying result set is closed and database resources are not leaked.